time-series-machine-learning/tsml-eval/docs/installation.md

 pip install git+https://github.com/aeon-toolkit/aeon.git@main
 ```

+If you have a different version of `tsml-eval` or a dependency installed, you must
+uninstall it first before installing the development version.

 ## Install for developers with write access

 To install `tsml-eval` for development, first clone the GitHub repository: